Grab collaborates with GAC! 20,000 Aion electric vehicles will be launched in six Southeast Asian countries including Malaysia and Thailand

 If the vehicle has any issues, drivers can quickly find a service center without delaying their orders.

-By leveraging GAC's service network across 85 countries worldwide and in-depth cooperation with local enterprises, they can better address local road conditions and drivers' needs, providing timely and reliable technical support.
+By leveraging GAC’s global service network spanning 85 countries and through in-depth cooperation with local enterprises, they are well-positioned to address local road conditions and driver needs, providing timely and reliable technical support.

 If any infringement occurs, please contact us for deletion